 Aaron Tippin turned his experience as a factory worker in Kentucky into songs that reflected the values of other blue-collar people.
 Several songs on this list, plus the overlooked "Lookin' Back At Myself," back up this public perception of Tippin's life and art.
 That said, his output isn't limited to workman-like anthems and the occasional display of patriotism.

-Diving into his catalog, there's actually more good songs about love than any other topic.
+Diving into his catalog, there are more good songs about love than any other topic.
 For other sweet sentiments beyond the top 10, check out the upbeat "If Her Lovin' Don't Kill Me" and "Ten Pound Hammer," the line dancing-friendly "She Made a Memory Out of Me," the husband-wife duet with Thea Tippin titled "Love Like There's No Tomorrow" and the slowed-down "I Wonder How Far It Is Over You," "For You I Will," "Whole Lotta Love on the Line," "The Sky's Got the Blues," "I Promised You the World" and "Without Your Love."
 Those examples of Tippin saying "I love you" in a song add up to a whole separate top 10 list.

-Regardless of the song topic, Tippin is a straight-shooter, never asking listeners to read between the lines when he's singing about love, life, and liberty.
+Regardless of the song topic, Tippin is a straight-shooter, never asking listeners to read between the lines when he's singing about love, life and liberty.
 Based on the following list, his hits from the '90s and early aughts sound as fresh now as just about anything from that time period.

 10. "My Blue Angel"